Before They Know Why They Came

 Week One at Music Together

-They leave their shoes piled in rows by the wall,
+Families arrive, leave our shoes by the wall,

-Not yet fully sure of the point of it all.
+Not yet fully sure of the gist of it all.

 Some parents lean forward, some fold themselves in.